Electric conductivity in non-Hermitian holography: Non-Hermitian Holography

 The UV fixed point is dual to an AdS$_4$ space.
 Since $\Delta=2<3$, the deformation in \eqref{BdyAction} is relevant.
 The IR fixed points are dual to two AdS$_4$ spaces with constant scalar field.
 The IR$_\pm$ are related by the complexified $U(1)$ transformation \eqref{ComplexU1Field}, which could be reached by the RG flow triggered by a nonzero source $N$.

 The interpolation between these fixed points is given by the solutions at zero temperature.
 We can numerically solve the equations of motion \eqref{eq:eom} in the $\abs{N/T}\gg1$ limit or directly work in the domain-wall coordinate \cite{Gubser:2008wz,Gubser:2009cg,Ling:2017jik}.
 In Fig.~\ref{fig:GroundStates}, the solutions for the scalar field are plotted in the complex $\varphi^2$ plane, i.e. in an invariant way under the complexified $U(1)$ transformation \eqref{ComplexU1Field}.
 We find one real solution for $N^2>0$ and two complex conjugate solutions for $N^2<0$, reproducing the result of \cite{Arean_2020}.
 Our numeric calculation yields the free energy density, which coincides with the energy density at zero temperature, $f\approx 0.89 N^3$ and $\kc{0.89 N^3}^*$ in the two branches respectively.
 The free energy is real when $N^2>0$ and imaginary when $N^2<0$.
 The real solution preserves the $\PT$ symmetry and the complex solutions break the $\PT$ symmetry.
 We will see that they are, respectively, the zero temperature limits of phase I and phase III defined in the next section.
-The real solution preserves NEC, and the complex solutions make the left-hand side of \eqref{NEC} complex, while the fixed points always satisfy the c-theorem $c_{\rm UV}\geq c_{\rm IR}$.
+The real solution, illustrated by the blue RG flow in Fig.~\ref{fig:GroundStates}, preserves NEC \eqref{NEC}, and the RG flow accordingly satisfies the holographic c-theorem \cite{Myers:2010tj,Freedman:1999gp}.
+On the other hand, the complex solutions, illustrated by the green RG flow in Fig.~\ref{fig:GroundStates}, make the left-hand side of the NEC \eqref{NEC} complex.
+So there is no meaning to the c-function derived from the scale factor in the holographic c-theorem.
+But the resulting background geometry becomes real AdS$_4$ both in the UV and IR limit, in which the inequality for the central charges $c_{\rm UV}\geq c_{\rm IR}$ as read from the scale factor is still fulfilled.
+At the exceptional point, the scalar decouples and the background geometry is an AdS$_4$ fixed point.

 Besides these three solutions, there are families of solutions in the complex plane that can interpolate the fixed points but do not satisfy the boundary condition $N^2\in \mathbb R$.
 These are related, via the complexified $U(1)$ transformation \eqref{ComplexU1Source}, to the $N^2\in\mathbb{R}$ case.